Data cleanliness is unlikely to be top of the list of the typical CEO of an asset management company. It really ought to be, though.

 - No 5-star rating without it

-Fund ratings are a crucial part of a fund’s marketing image as it gives an asset manager the edge against the competition.
+Fund ratings are a crucial part of a fund’s marketing image as they give an asset manager the edge against the competition.
 Ultimately, missing or inaccurate performance data sends out a bad brand message to investors.
 It also impacts ratings sites and other institutions in terms of their ability to accurately judge funds for awards.
 The analytics used for award and rating attribution depend upon the quality of the underlying data available to them.
 A NAV showing the same price for several weeks or that is artificially low because of missing data, incorrect TNA, or incorrect fee amounts, all impact the fund’s rating.

 - Poor data quality generates a lot of unwanted noise